News

 Collective Resilience in the Face of Challenges

-A Lasting Legacy for the Future
+A Lasting Legacy

 “What I take away from the CLEFS project is a win-win partnership.
-It gives us hope that progress in health services will continue with all stakeholders engaged and mobilized to meet community needs.”
+It gives us hope that progress in health services will continue, with all stakeholders engaged and mobilized to meet community needs.”

 Learn more about CLEFS, a project funded by the Government of Canada through Global Affairs Canada.